gabrieudev/amarelo/README.md

 ## Getting Started

-Follow these steps to run the project on your machine:
+Follow these steps to run the project on your machine (docker must be installed):

 1. Clone the repository: `git clone https://github.com/gabrieudev/amarelo.git`
 2. Navigate to the project directory: `cd <path>`
-3. Navigate to the docker directory: `cd docker`
-4. Run the docker-compose file to create and start the MySQL container: `docker compose up`
-5. Return to the initial directory: `cd <path>`
-6. Build the project: `./mvnw clean install` (for Windows: `mvnw.cmd clean install`)
+3. Build the project: `./mvnw clean install` (for Windows: `mvnw.cmd clean install`)
-7. Run the application: `./mvnw spring-boot:run` (for Windows: `mvnw.cmd spring-boot:run`)
+4. Run the application: `./mvnw spring-boot:run` (for Windows: `mvnw.cmd spring-boot:run`)

 ## Usage